MetaMask/keyring-api/docs/security.md

 **:white_check_mark: DO THIS INSTEAD:**

-Store any secret information that you need in the snap's state:
+Store any secret information that you need in the Snap's state:

 ```ts
 await snap.request({